By continuing to access our website, you agree to our privacy policy and use of cookies.

 Property Age

-Older homes may have outdated electrical or plumbing systems.
+Older homes may have outdated electrical, HVAC, plumbing and/or roofing.
 Additionally, architectural features that add to their aesthetics could be costly to replace.
+Purchasing a policy with guaranteed replacement cost will reduce the risk of being under-insured.
 Be sure to keep your insurance representative aware of any improvements you make to your home to make it easier for insurers to assess.

 Insurers will also be interested in the roof's age and condition.
 Many carriers are adding actual cash value endorsements to policies that reduce the amount paid for a claim when a roof exceeds a certain age.
 For example, if the roof's life is 50%, the carrier may only pay 50% of the claim.